JvanKatwijk/qt-dab/README.md

 For those who are nostalgic to the era and the sound of nice wooden radios with glowing tubes,
-Qt-DAB can be configured such that - using the Adalm Pluto as device - the audio of a selected service is transmitted in FM stereo on a user specified frequency with the "dynamic label" sent as RDS.
+Qt-DAB can be configured such that - using the Adalm Pluto as device - the audio of audio services is transmitted in FM stereo on a user specified frequency with the "dynamic label" sent as RDS.

 ------------------------------------------------------------------